brunogama/thread-safe-property-wrappers/README.md

 ### Available Property Wrappers

-1. `SynchronizedNSLock`
+1. `NSLockIsolated`
    - Uses `NSLock` for general-purpose synchronization.
    - Good performance for most use cases.
+   - **Non-recursive** by default.

-2. `SynchronizedQueue`
+2. `LockIsolated`
+    - Synchronizes access using a custom lock.
+    - Provides more control over the synchronization mechanism.
+    - Uses NSRecursiveLock by default.

+3. `DispatchQueueIsolated`
    - Synchronizes access using a serial `DispatchQueue`.
    - Ideal for queue-based operations.

-3. `SynchronizedUnfairLock`
+4. `UnfairLockIsolated`
    - High-performance synchronization with `os_unfair_lock`.
    - Best for simple and lightweight synchronization needs.

-4. `SynchronizedActor`
-   - Integrates with Swift's structured concurrency using `Actor`.
-   - Provides modern async/await capabilities.
+   - **Non-recursive**

 ## Usage